Fiscal SponsorshipsNext Section

 The Community Foundation can play a vital and unique role in supporting partners and groups creating good in our community.
-By assisting others not-yet-incorporated, we allow change agents to test the viability of charitable efforts, support collective impact initiatives, and create space for collaborations and partnerships that can extend the services provided and collectively increase community good.
-To ensure our ability to effectively sponsor efforts, each opportunity is assessed individually considering alignment of expertise, resources, needs and opportunity for impact.
+By assisting others not-yet-incorporated through fiscal sponsorship, we allow change agents to test the viability of charitable efforts, support collective impact initiatives, and create space for collaborations and partnerships that can extend the services provided and collectively increase community good.
+To ensure our ability to effectively sponsor efforts, each opportunity is assessed individually considering alignment of expertise, resources, project needs and opportunity for impact.

 An initiative organized by the Community Foundation to act as a catalyst for community action by providing research, data and analytic tools in support of the agenda for civic progress outlined in the Brookings Institution Report, “Beyond Merger: A Competitive Vision for the Regional City of Louisville.”
 Visit Website.